Snehitha98/COMP525-h2/README.md

         * concatenate **ele** to **lst_of_strings** and store it in a list **lst_of_strings**
 * Making last and first names as sublist from lst_of_strings
 * Assign an empty list to a variable of type list named **list_lst_nd_fstnames**
-* Define and initialize an accumulator called **k**, of type integer that returns range of number of elements in a list from zero to length of lst_of_strings, incremented by 2
+* Define and initialize an accumulator called **k**, of type integer that returns range of number of elements in a list from zero to length of lst_of_strings, with a step value 2
 * use for loop to iterate over **k**  with loop variable named **i**
     * using slicing method making two strings into a sublist and storing it in a list **list_lst_nd_fstnames**
     * concatenating list_lst_nd_fstnames and using slicing making last and first name as sublist and storing it in **list_lst_nd_fstnames**